aaiknn/beth/README.md

---after, -A       Query for records created after a given date --before, -B      Query for records created before a given date --between, -X     Query for records created between two given dates
+--after, -A       Query for records created after a given date --before, -B      Query for records created before a given date --between, -X     Query for records created between two given dates --mode, -M        'preview' to retrieve only the amount of results.
+Will not consume
+                    any Domain Research Suite (DRS) credits.
+                  'default' to retrieve result entries.
+Consumes 1 DRS credit.
 ```

 Examples: